probe-lab/network-measurements/results/rfm7-distribution-dht-lookup-content-routing.md

 ![Fail success rate by region](../implementations/rfm7-distribution-dht-lookup-content-routing/plots/fail_success_rate_by_region.png)

 5. The average number of hops to the first provider[HTFP] over every region is 1.74.
 HTFP is not a strong differentiator of performance in the `GETTING_CLOSEST_PEERS` phase for each region.
+For example, the `eu_central_1` region has the highest number of average hops and is the best performing in the `GETTING_CLOSEST_PEERS` phase.

 ![Average hops to first provider by region](../implementations/rfm7-distribution-dht-lookup-content-routing/plots/avg_hops_to_fp_by_region.png)